Gift-Chukwudi/Data-Analysis/Excel_Projects/Sales_Forecast/README.md

 This structured pivot model ensured reliable, dynamic reporting throughout the dashboard and the pivot tables served as the data source for the KPI cards, line, bar and column charts.

-### 4. Interactive Slicers
+### 4. Interactive Timeline & Slicers
-To enhance user interactivity, I added slicers for:
+To enhance user interactivity, I added a Timeline and slicers for:
 - Timeline: Month & Year
 - Product
 - Country